FictionSmith/files/building a world.md

 Native language | Erathoran (a widely mix between Japanese, German and English) Animals | Very much like earth, pets; dogs, horses.
 Wildlife; kangaroos, pandas, foxes, woodland like animals- bears, deer, elk, foxes, racoons, chipmunks, sea animals; dolphines, whales, sharks, fish, sea turtles, coral.
 I could go on and on about this.. |
 Plants | Trees, oak trees, pine trees, tall trees, short trees, maple trees, cherry trees, old trees, young trees, willow trees, talking trees, creepy trees, tree houses, plants, flowers, not a whole lot because half the planet is industrialized. |
-Cities | Northwind (kind of like the capital and center of Erathora)<br/>Bridgeheart (a sub city and also a borough of Northwind, most of it is an island) This is where my character mayshin lives, Foundfront (lies in the east of the coast of the Dragonheart Sea)<br/>Reachland (kind of a hick town as its mostly less industrialized and more country like) Billy's grandparent's live there. |
+Cities | Northwind (kind of like the capital and center of Erathora)<br/>Bridgeheart (a sub city and also a borough of Northwind, most of it is an island) This is where my character Mayshin lives, Foundfront (lies in the east of the coast of the Dragonheart Sea)<br/>Reachland (kind of a hick town as its mostly less industrialized and more country like) Billy's grandparent's live there. |
 Curencey | Emerald
 Population | About 5 billion and in the Central Province there's about a population of 300 million (almost the same equivalent as America) |